-At the start of Reception, a more formal Baseline Assessment is completed using NfER Baseline Assessment.
-This is used to help moderate our Teacher Assessment judgments.
+At the start of Reception, a more formal assessment is carried out using the Reception Baseline Assessment.

 At the end of Reception, the Early Years Foundation Stage Assessing and Reporting Arrangements are followed to make end of Early Years Foundation Stage assessments.